cheekayc/Machine_Learning_Final_Project/Final_Project.md

 contains all the survey data gathered.
 We will use this dataset **to identify the factors that may influence individuals’ likelihood of receiving the H1N1 or seasonal flu vaccinations**.

+### Rationale for research question

+It is essential for public health to recognize the elements that affect people’s probability to receive the H1N1 or seasonal flu shots for a variety of reasons:

+1.  **Improve disease prevention**
+    - Understand what factors influence vaccine uptake can help public health officials target their efforts to increase vaccination rates and prevent outbreaks.
+2.  **Promote health equity**
+    - Identifying factors that influence vaccine uptake can help address health disparities and ensure that everyone has access to vaccines.
+    - If certain groups are less likely to get vaccinated due to access barriers or mistrust of vaccines, public health officials can work to address these issues and increase vaccination rates in those populations.
+3.  **Reduce economic impact**
+    - The flu can have a significant economic impact due to lost of productivity, healthcare costs, and other related expenses.
+      Increasing vaccination rates and preventing outbreaks can help reduce these economic costs and benefit society as a whole.